 While your teen may be enthused about earning money from work, you also have to teach him or her not to spend it all.
-Whether your teenager is mowing loans, babysitting or working at McDonald's, saving is an important lesson in financial management.
+Whether your teenager is mowing lawns, babysitting or working at McDonald's, saving is an important lesson in financial management.

 When introducing your child to the world of banking, you will need to consider fees and requirements, the location of the bank, the age of teen to open a savings account, and earning interest on a savings account.

 The first place to check is your own bank.
 You are familiar with its policies and you can introduce your child to the people you know there.
 First, consider fees.
 If banking fees are too high, then the next place to look is credit unions.
 Since they are owned by members, they have lower fees.
 Another place to look is online banks.

 Next, consider requirements.
 Your teenager needs an account with no required minimum balance and no monthly account maintenance fees.
 There should also be no limits on the number of small deposits allowed.
 Finally, read the small print to avoid inactive account charge fees.